 What is the lifespan of a Rhodesian Ridgeback?

-Rhodesian Ridgebacks typically live between 10 to 12 years.
-Proper care and regular veterinary check-ups can contribute to a longer, healthier life.
+Rhodesian Ridgebacks live between 10 to 12 years.
+Good care and vet visits can help them live longer and healthier.

 How much exercise does a Rhodesian Ridgeback need?